 Visiting Scholar Program

-The Center for Korea Studies accepts ten to twelve scholars annually to conduct research at the University of Washington.
+The Center for Korea Studies accepts 15 to 20 scholars annually to conduct research at the University of Washington.
 These visitors include academics, government officials, journalists, scholars, and a variety of other institutional researchers.
 Scholars are encouraged to use the extensive collections of the University of Washington library system and other university research facilities, and to meet and work with the faculty of the Jackson School for International Studies and the university in general.
 The Visiting Scholar Program provides an excellent opportunity to join in the academic life of the university community as well as to experience life in the diverse communities of Seattle and the Pacific Northwest.

 Visiting Scholars are those who have been granted leave and financial support to pursue research while they continue full-time employment at their home institution.
 Such scholars may visit the University of Washington for a period of six months to one year, for the purpose of research and interaction with students and scholars on campus.
 We will consider one extension only.
 The Center for Korea Studies has no office space to offer, but can sponsor a limited number of visas and provide for access to University of Washington research and recreational facilities, assistance for adjusting to the local environment, and the support of the Associate Director in identifying fruitful sites for academic cooperation with faculty and students.
 Visiting Scholars are strongly encouraged to both attend and present their research at Center of Korea Studies colloquia offered throughout the academic year.
 Additionally, the Center for Korea Studies hosts various social events and activities for Visiting Scholars and their families.

 Resources for Prospective and Current Visiting Scholars